In the full-time day program, Loyola offers two curricula leading to the juris doctor degree:

 Public Interest Law

 Loyola's commitment to public interest activities and scholarship is best exemplified by the Gillis W. Long Poverty Law Center, established in 1985.
 The Center is a major community service component of the Loyola College of Law that enables Loyola University to expand its legal education and public service activities both within and beyond the boundaries of the greater metropolitan New Orleans area.
 The Center supports the primary public interest activities which are the Loyola Law Clinic, Summer Internship programs with the Louisiana Legal Services Corporations, a distinguished speaker series which brings in nationally recognized professionals working within the field of public interest and poverty law, the loan forgiveness program for Loyola graduates who provide civil legal services to the poor, and the Loyola Journal of Public Interest Law, a scholarly student publication dedicated to poverty law issues.
+In addition students may obtain a certificate in Social Justice.

 Applicants for the combined degree programs must apply separately to the College of Law and the partnering school, either Loyola University's College of Business or the University of New Orleans College of Urban and Public Affairs.